Plugin Author: Tobias Bäthge

 For support questions, bug reports, or feature requests, please use the WordPress Support Forums.
 Please search through the forums first, and only create a new topic if you don’t find an existing answer.
 Thank you!

-It is therefore no longer necessary to generate and translate *.po and *.mo files manually.
-Instead, just go to the TablePress translations page, log in with a free wordpress.org account and start translating TablePress into your language.
+To make TablePress available in your language, go to the TablePress translations page, log in with a free wordpress.org account and start translating.

 You can follow the development of TablePress more closely in its official GitHub repository.